Over the last few years, podcasts have transformed from relativity niche to mainstream.

 These microphone stands come in two different shapes: A tripod, which lets you stand the mic on the ground and adjust it to your level, and a clamp, which lets you clip the microphone to your desk or workstation.

 Whichever mic stand you choose, try to buy something that fits your existing setup.
 It won’t be any good if you have a crowded desk and nowhere to clip your microphone.
 Happy recording!

 Listen to Kim’s podcasts

 If you want a little podcasting inspiration, check out Kim’s podcasts.
 Listen using the links below or subscribe where you get your podcasts.

-Komando On Demand: Ever wonder how technology has transformed your life?
+Kim Komando Explains: Ever wonder how technology has transformed your life?
 In this entertaining and informative podcast, Kim Komando provides insight on the ever-changing tech issues and topics that are relevant to you.
 This free podcast features interviews that Kim conducts with experts in their fields.